Golden Boot winner Denis Bouanga scores only goal as LAFC knocks out Seattle 1-0 in MLS playoffs

+SEATTLE — Maxime Crepeau’s play in goal allowed Denis Bouanga’s one moment of scoring magic to be enough to send Los Angeles FC one step closer to defending its MLS Cup title.

-SEATTLE — (AP) — Denis Bouanga scored his fourth goal of the MLS Cup playoffs in the 30th minute, goalkeeper Maxime Crepeau made seven saves, and defending champion Los Angeles FC advanced to the Western Conference final with a 1-0 win over the Seattle Sounders on Sunday night.
+Bouanga scored his fourth goal of the MLS Cup playoffs in the 30th minute, Crepeau made seven saves, and defending champion LAFC advanced to the Western Conference final with a 1-0 win over the Seattle Sounders on Sunday night.

 Bouanga got one chance at goal and didn’t miss, scoring in his sixth straight game and sending LAFC home for the conference championship game against the Houston Dynamo next Saturday.

-It also kept alive LAFC’s hopes of becoming the first back-to-back champion since the LA Galaxy in 2011-12.
+“I told Max ... when he made that save, in my head I was like, ‘It’s over.
+We just won the game,’” LAFC defender Ryan Hollingshead said.
+“That kind of momentum shift when they’ve got a clear chance and a goal scorer like Jordan ...
+He doesn’t miss many of those and it’s just a testament to Max standing him up, making him make a decision.”

+“As a goalkeeper it’s the kind of game that you like because actions after actions and sometimes you need to be alert and ready for your team,” Crepeau said.

 Bouanga was the Golden Boot winner during the regular season with 20 goals and he added three more in LAFC’s opening round victory over Vancouver.
-His goal came despite Seattle controlling play for most of the first half and having two great chances in the opening five minutes that were denied by Crepeau.
+His goal came despite Seattle controlling play for most of the first half and having two great chances in the opening five minutes.

 Bouanga’s shot was the only attempt LAFC put on goal in the first half and it finished with only two shots on target in the match.